henry2004y/Ganymede/ulfwaves.md

 This instability has generally been called mirror instability because a loss cone distribution inherently creates such an anisotropic pressure.
 It is actually not quite relevant in the mirror fusion machine because it has never become a high-β machine.
 For a complete theoretical derivation, I must read the [classical Hasegawa paper][HASEGAWA1969].

 Important question: to what extent of model do I need to describe mirror mode?

+*Drift*[^drift] mirror instability

+[^drift]: Drift indicates finite Larmor radius effect, which leads to the $r^2_L \nabla^2$ term in the drift velocity.
+The Larmor radius is much larger for ions than for electrons, so the drift will create charge separation and electric fields.

 ### Electromagnetic Ion-Cyclotron Waves (EMICWs)